voxel51/fiftyone/docs/source/teams/teams_plugins.rst

    :alt: teams-plugins-page-upgrade-btn
    :align: center

 Then upload or drag and drop the plugin contents as a ZIP file and click upgrade.
-This is a similar process to :ref:`installing a plugin <teams-plugins-install>`.

 .. image:: /images/teams/plugins_upgrade_page.png
    :alt: teams-plugins-page-upgrade-page
    :align: center

 .. note::

     If the `name` attribute within the uploaded plugin's `fiftyone.yaml` config doesn't match the existing plugin, a new plugin will be created.
 Simply delete the old one.

 You should then see a success message and the updated information about the plugin on the plugins page.